crosen188/ibm-containers-interconnect-2017/4-Zero-Downtime-with-Active-Deployment.md

  3. Execute the Deployment
   * Click the `Create` button to create the new deployment.
 Upon successful creation, the page will display the details of the new deployment.

-## Task 3: Watch and Validate the Deployment
+## Task 3: Watch and calidate the deployment

 Now that the deployment is created, it will take the total time of your specificed phase times to execute.
 The really interesting part is the first part, where you get traffic from both versions of your application as the service adjusts instances on the same URL route - this allows users to never lose functionality of the application as it is updated.
 Here is what you will see:

 When the phase is _rampup_:
   * `cf apps` should show both that `APPNAME` and `APPNAME2` are assigned the same route.
   * Reloading your browser should show both versions if your application

 When the phase is _test_ or _rampdown_
   * `cf apps` should show that only `APPNAME2` has a route assigned to it.
   * Reloading your browser should show only the new version of your application

 When the Active Deploy is complete:
   * `cf apps` should show that `APPNAME` has only a single instance and is ready to be deleted

  Note: You specified 10 minutes for each phase - if you are done looking at that phase, you can issue the command `cf active-deploy-advance "Appname Update"` or click the `Force Advance` Button and it will move to the next phase